mvolkmann/web-translate/README.md

 ## Acknowledgements

-web-translate uses the npm package "translate" from Francisco Presencia (franciscop on GitHub).
+web-translate uses code from the npm package "translate" from Francisco Presencia (franciscop on GitHub).
 See <https://www.npmjs.com/package/translate>.
 Thank you Francisco!

+Thanks to AJ Levinson for details on getting a Google Cloud Platform API key!

 ## Summary